griffintarzan/web102_prework/README.md

 The following **optional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [ ] Add a navigation bar at the top that leads to "our games" section when a user clicks it.

 ## Video Walkthrough